henrikstengaard/classicwb-os39-package/README.md

 ClassicWB OS39 package has following requirements:

-1. Amiga OS 3.9 and Boing Bag 1 & 2 installed.
+1. Amiga OS 3.9 and Boing Bag 1 & 2 installed or Amiga OS 3.1.4.
 2. About 105MB free space on harddrive for installation.

 ## Installation